ibm-cloud-docs/cloud-databases/db-version-policy.md

 You receive multiple notifications when a major version reaches its End of life.
 You can typically expect:
 * A blog post, for example: [Messages for RabbitMQ 3.8 End of Life in July 2022](https://www.ibm.com/cloud/blog/announcements/messages-for-rabbitmq-38-end-of-life-in-july-2022)
-* An announcement in your service's Release Notes, for example: [IBM Cloud® Messages for RabbitMQ 3.8 End of Life in July, 2022](https://cloud.ibm.com/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-rabbitmq-relnotes#messages-for-rabbitmq-25jan2022)
+* An announcement in your service's Release Notes, for example: [IBM Cloud® Messages for RabbitMQ 3.8 End of Life in July 2022](https://cloud.ibm.com/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-rabbitmq-relnotes#messages-for-rabbitmq-25jan2022)
 * A notification by email through the {{site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}} API.
 This email contains a *Notifications* link that takes you to a Notifications Management page. **Make sure that these announcements are not being caught by your email service's spam filter.**
-   For more information on {{site.data.keyword.cloud_notm}} distribution lists, see [Setting up Distribution Lists for IBM Cloud Notifications](https://www.ibm.com/cloud/blog/announcements/setting-up-distribution-lists-for-ibm-cloud-notifications).
+   For more information, see [Setting up Distribution Lists for IBM Cloud Notifications](https://www.ibm.com/cloud/blog/announcements/setting-up-distribution-lists-for-ibm-cloud-notifications).
    ![RabbitMQ Service Announcement Example](images/api-announce.png){: caption="Figure 1.
 Rabbit MQ Service Announcement Example" caption-side="bottom"}

-For information on checking End of life status, see [Programmatic Methods for Checking Version Status](#programmatic-methods-for-checking-version-status).
+For more information, see [Programmatic Methods for Checking Version Status](#programmatic-methods-for-checking-version-status).

 ### Programmatic Methods for Checking Version Status
 {: #-major-version-eol-check-version-status}